 - How the drivers of hardware devices work in Windows

 - Which are the default programs set to open certain file types or protocols in Windows 11 or Windows 10

-Once you’ve opened the Registry Editor, you’ll see that it’s split into panels.
+Once you’ve opened the Registry Editor, you can see that it’s split into panels.
 The one on the left side of the window shows a hierarchical tree view of the keys from the Windows Registry.
 On the right panel, you can see and work with the values of the keys selected on the left panel.

 Although the Registry Editor lets you create new keys and values and even delete them, most people use it to edit the keys and values already found inside the Windows Registry.
 Unfortunately, almost all the keys and values from the Windows Registry bear cryptic names and are usually found buried in lots of other parent keys.
-That’s why we advise you to do a proper search online for exactly what you want to change in the Windows Registry before you do it.
+That’s why I advise you to do a proper search online for exactly what you want to change in the Windows Registry before you do it.